hishizuka/pizero_bikecomputer/doc/software_installation.md

     - This item is available when Auto Stop is enabled.
   - Gross Ave Speed
     - Enter the target gross average speed in km/h.
+- Internal Sensors
+  - Map Magnetic Heading
+    - Use the internal magnetic heading for the map orientation.
   - Adjust Altitude
-  - Enter the current altitude to correct the sea level and increase the accuracy when an I2C pressure sensor is connected.
+    - Enter the current altitude to correct the sea level and increase the accuracy when an internal pressure sensor is connected.
+  - Mag Calibration / Pitch/Roll Calibration
+    - Calibrate the available internal motion sensors.

 ### Courses